 True to its name, HBO has always aimed to bring the box office into people’s homes.
 That’s easier than ever now thanks to the network’s twin streaming services, HBO Go and HBO Now.
 At any given time, the service offers hundreds of films, from obscure documentaries to summer blockbusters — but not all of them qualify as “great.”
 If you feel like streaming a movie and don’t want to waste your time on dreck, we’ve rounded up the best movies currently on HBO.

 Members of the comedy troupe Broken Lizard wrote and starred in this silly 2001 film about a group of prank-happy Vermont state troopers whose daily routine of chugging syrup, hazing the rookie recruit, and tormenting drivers is interrupted by the accidental discovery of a drug trafficking ring.
-The raunchy stoner comedy was a big hit for studio Fox Searchlight, particularly in the home-entertainment market (read: college dorms and apartments), and after years of pressure to make a sequel, that follow-up film was finally released earlier this year.
+The raunchy stoner comedy was a big hit for studio Fox Searchlight, particularly in the home-entertainment market (read: college dorms and apartments), and after years of pressure to make a sequel, that follow-up film was finally released earlier last year.